-If a member of staff suspects abuse, spots signs or indicators of abuse, Mental Health concerns or they have a disclosure of abuse made to them they must:
+If a member of staff suspects abuse, spots signs or indicators of abuse, mental health concerns or they have a disclosure of abuse made to them they must:

-- Make an initial record of the information via record of concern form or via email - 2.
-Report it to the DSL immediately. - The DSL will consider if there is a requirement for immediate medical intervention, however urgent medical attention should not be delayed if the DSL is not immediately available. - 4.
-Make an accurate factual record as soon as possible and within 24 hours of the occurrence, of all that has happened, including details of: - Dates and times of their observations - Dates and times of any discussions in which they were involved - Any injuries - Explanations given by the child / adult
+- 1. Make an initial record of the information on the same day via a record of concern form or via email. - 2.
+Report it to the DSL/DDSL immediately. - 3.
+The DSL will consider if there is a requirement for immediate medical intervention, however urgent medical attention should not be delayed if the DSL is not immediately available. - 4.
+Make an accurate factual record as soon as possible and within 24 hours of the occurrence, of all that has happened, including details of: - Dates and times of their observations - Dates and times of any discussions in which they were involved - Any injuries - Explanations given by the child / adult - What action was taken - Any actual words or phrases used by the child - pg.
+9 This policy is in line with Keeping Children Safe in Education 2021 Updated August 2021 by the Education Safeguarding Advisory Team

-- What action was taken - Any actual words or phrases used by the child - Any questions the staff member asked (remembering not to ask any leading questions)
+• Any questions the staff member asked (remembering not to ask any leading questions)

-The records must be signed and dated by the author (or equivalent on electronic based records).
+The records must be signed and dated by the author or equivalent on electronic based records.

-5. In the absence of the DSL or their Deputy, be prepared to refer directly to Children's Social Care (and the police if appropriate), if there is the potential for immediate significant harm or to carry out a no names consultation with LCSS, if appropriate.
+In the absence of the DSL or their Deputy, be prepared to refer directly to Children's Social Care (and the police if appropriate), if there is the potential for immediate significant harm or to carry out a no names consultation with LCSS, if appropriate.